vskrch/wasteAPI/README.md

 # wasteAI
-A keras model to classify waste items as per the color of bin they should go to.\n *wip*
+A keras model to classify waste items as per the color of bin they should go to.

+*wip*